 Five-time U.S. Champion, 1966-70 & Surfer Poll Winner 1968

 PHOTO: Courtesy of Ron Stoner

 PHOTO: 1965 Corky Carroll at Sunset Beach, North Shore Hawaii.
 Photo courtesy of Leo Hetzel.

-Corky Carroll. the original pioneer of professional surfing, was the first person to be paid to surf and the first to receive endorsements.
-He won all the events that gave away prize money in the early years.
+Corky Carroll, the original pioneer of professional surfing, was the first person to be paid to surf and the first to receive endorsements.
+He won nearly all the events that awarded prize money during the early years of competitive surfing.

-Carroll started surfing in the mid-fifties in Surfside, California while in the first grade.
-He competed professionally from 1959 until 1972, when he retired at the age of 24.
-In that time, he won five overall United States Championships, three International Professional Championships, one International Big Wave Championship, one World Small Wave Championship, and, as he puts it, " a bunch of other less glorious sounding titles"--over 100 in all.
+Carroll started surfing in the mid-‘50s in Surfside, California while in first grade.
+He competed professionally from 1959 until 1972.
+During that time, he racked up five United States Championships, three International Professional Championships, an International Big Wave Championship, a World Small Wave Championship, and, as he puts it, “a bunch of other less glorious sounding titles.”
+Over 100 in all.

-He was named "Best Surfer in the World" in a Surfer Magazine readers poll in 1968.
-Cory hold the distinction along with David Nuuhiwa of being inducted for both the Surf Champion and Local Hero for the Surfing Walk of Fame.
+He was named “Best Surfer in the World” in a Surfer magazine readers poll in 1968.
+Carroll holds the distinction along with David Nuuhiwa of being inducted for both the Surf Champion and Local Hero for the Surfing Walk of Fame.

 PHOTO: Corky & son, courtesy Sharon Marshall

 PHOTO: In 1966 when he was 18 years old Corky Carroll won the United States Surfboard Championships at Huntington Pier, he also won it in 1967 and 1969.
 Corky was the overall U.S. Champ from 1966 to 1970.